-A federal judge has ordered the release of an Ecuadorean immigrant who was after he delivered pizza to a Brooklyn Army installation.
+A federal judge has ordered the release of an Ecuadorean immigrant who was held for deportation after he delivered pizza to a Brooklyn Army installation.
 Judge Paul Crotty issued an order late Tuesday saying Pablo Villavicencio must be immediately released.
 The man is being held at a New Jersey lockup.

 The judge said the release is necessary because his imminent removal from the United States is no longer reasonably foreseeable.